garyzhubc/STAT406-2017/Lecture8/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/splines1-1.png)

 There are better (numerically more stable) bases for the same linear space spanned by these spline functions.
 These bases have different numerical properties and can become cumbersome to describe.
 Here we use the function `bs` (in package `splines`) to build a B-spline basis.
-For an accesible discussion, see for example Section 4.1 of
+For an accessible discussion, see for example Section 4.1 of

 > Wood, S. (2006). *Generalized additive models : an introduction with R*.
 Chapman & Hall/CRC, Boca Raton, FL.
 [Library link](http://resolve.library.ubc.ca/cgi-bin/catsearch?bid=8140311).

-Given the chosen knots and the degree of the splines (linear, quadratic, cubic, etc.) the set of possible functions (a linear space, really) is the same regardless of the basis we use.
-As a consequence, the estimated regression function should be identical for any basis we use (provided we do not run into serious numerical issues).
+Given the chosen knots and the degree of the splines (linear, quadratic, cubic, etc.) the set (linear space) of functions we are using to construct our regression estimate does not depend on the basis we use.
+As a consequence, the estimated regression function should be the same regardless of the basis we use (provided we do not run into serious numerical issues).
 To illustrate this fact, we will use a B-spline basis with the same 5 knots as above, and compare the estimated regression function with the one we obtained above using our **poor people** naive basis.
 The plot below overlays both fits (the naive one with a thick pink line as above, and the one using b-splines with a thinner blue line):

 ``` r
 library(splines)